Sleep is Essential for Health

 Consequences of Lost Sleep

-Each year the cost of sleep disorders, sleep deprivation and sleepiness, according to the NCSDR, is estimated to be $15.9 million in direct costs and $50 to $100 billion a year in indirect and related costs.
-Falling asleep while driving is responsible for at least 100,000 crashes, 71,000 injuries and 1,550 deaths each year in the United States.
-One to four percent of all highway crashes are caused by sleepiness, four percent of these crashes are fatal.
-An excellent 100% natural solution to healthy sleep is Sleep All Nite Naturals™ (click here to view).
-A great way to achieve better sleep and better health.
-It’s formulated with 12+ ingredients that let you drift into a restful slumber and wake up feeling revitalized, (with a mind clear of grogginess).
+Each year, the cost of sleep disorders, sleep deprivation, and sleepiness, according to the NCSDR, is estimated to be $15.9 million in direct costs and $50 to $100 billion a year in indirect and related costs.
+Falling asleep while driving is responsible for at least 100,000 crashes, 71,000 injuries, and 1,550 deaths each year in the United States.
+One to four percent of all highway crashes are caused by sleepiness and are fatal.
+An excellent 100% natural solution to healthy sleep is SeniorLife Health's Sleep Support Formula.
+It is a great way to achieve better sleep and better health.
+It’s formulated with 12+ ingredients that let you drift into a restful slumber and wake up feeling revitalized (with a mind clear of grogginess).

-Sleep All Nite Naturals™ supplies the body the proper nutritional support, the vital and normal sleep pattern of dreaming can be preserved and indeed enhanced.
+SeniorLife Health's Sleep Support Formula provides the body with proper nutritional support to help maintain and enhance normal sleep patterns, including dreaming.
 Interestingly, "sleeping pills" using conventional drug therapy have proven to cause fewer and shorter periods of dreaming than found in normal sleep.